Tokyo Bay NK Hall

 Tokyo Bay NK Hall was an indoor sporting arena located at the Tokyo Disney Resort in Urayasu, Chiba, in Japan.
 It opened in 1988, closed in 2005 and was demolished in 2015 to make way for Toy Story Hotel.
 The capacity of the arena was 7,000 people.
 It hosted local sporting events and concerts that required a smaller facility than Ariake Coliseum.

+On 3 November 1996, the venue hosted the George Foreman vs. Crawford Grimsley boxing match, where Foreman would earn a victory after 12 rounds.